DHL cargo plane crashes and skids into a house in Lithuania, killing Spanish crew member

 The person who was killed was a member of the flight crew but not a pilot, officials said.
 Firefighters freed two pilots from the cockpit, one of whom was more seriously injured, according to the General Commissioner of the Lithuanian Police Arūnas Paulauskas.

-Paulauskas told a news conference that the cause of the crash was under investigation.
-He said officers went to the hospital to interview the crew members.

-He added that investigators were considering possible causes including technical failure and human error, and have not ruled out the possibility of a terrorist act.
+He said that investigators were considering possible causes including technical failure and human error, and have not ruled out the possibility of a terrorist act.

+The prime minister cautioned against speculation, saying investigators needed time to do their job.

+“The responsible agencies are working diligently," Šimonytė said.
+"I urge everyone to have confidence in the investigating authorities’ ability to conduct a thorough and professional investigation within an optimal timeframe.
+Only these investigations will uncover the true causes of the incident — speculation and guesswork will not help establish the truth.”

 The Lithuanian airport authority identified the aircraft as a DHL cargo plane arriving from Leipzig, Germany, which is a major freight hub.